NextTechLabAP/IoT-Lab-Roadmap/README.md

 # IoT-Guide
-A roadmap to get started with Basic electronics and Internet of things to build cool IoT Hacks.
+A roadmap to get started with Basic electronics and Internet of things to build IoT Hacks.